 Pulmonary Function Tests Pulmonary function tests (PFTs) are noninvasive tests that show how well the lungs are working.

 Peak Flow Measurement Detailed information about peak flow measurement, a quick test to measure air flowing out of the lungs.

 Chest X-Ray A chest X-ray is an imaging test that uses X-rays to look at the structures and organs in your chest.
 It can help your healthcare provider see how well your lungs and heart are working.
 Certain heart problems can cause changes in your lungs.
 Certain diseases can cause changes in the structure of the heart or lungs.

 Lung Scan A lung scan is an imaging test to look at your lungs and help diagnose certain lung problems.
 A lung scan may also be used to see how well treatment is working.

 Lung Transplant A lung transplant is surgery to remove a diseased lung and replace it with a healthy lung from another person.

-CT Scan of the Chest CT scan is a type of imaging test.
-It uses X-rays and computer technology to make images or slices of the body.
+CT Scan of the Chest A computed tomography (CT) scan is a type of imaging test.
+It uses X-rays and a computer to make images or slices of the body.
 A CT scan can make detailed pictures of any part of the body, including the bones, muscles, fat, organs, and blood vessels.
 They are more detailed than regular X-rays.